SanKolisetty/AI-Image-Classifier/README.md

 - CIFAKE: Real and AI-Generated Synthetic Images
 - Ai Generated Images | Images Created using Ai from Kaggle

 These images were preprocessed and features were extracted.
-Then, a Convulutional Nueral Network based Classifier model was constructed and trained on the dataset containing around 1,00,000 images.
+Then, a Convolutional Nueral Network based Classifier model was constructed and trained on the dataset containing around 1,00,000 images.

 # Demo
 [(Back to top)](#table-of-contents)